airbytehq/airbyte/.github/pull_request_template.md

 ## Can this PR be safely reverted and rolled back?
 <!--
-* If you know that your be safely rolled back, check YES.
-* If that is not the case (e.g. a database migration), check NO.
-* If unsure, leave it blank.*
+* If unsure, leave it blank.
 -->
 - [ ] YES 💚
 - [ ] NO ❌